Dr. Andrew Mackin B.Sc., B.V.M.S., M.V.S, D.V.Sc.

 - D.V.Sc. – University of Guelph

 - Fellow – ANCVSc (Australian and New Zealand College of Veterinary Scientists -Canine Medicine)

 - Diplomate – ACVIM (American College of Veterinary Internal Medicine - Small Animal Internal Medicine)

 Research - Specific research interest in small animal hematology and hemostasis.
-Particular areas of research in these fields include evaluation of platelet numbers and function in both dogs and cats, methods of bone marrow collection, feline blood types, transfusion medicine, the genotypic and phenotypic characterization of red blood cell thiopurine methyltransferase enzyme activity in dogs receiving azathioprine and evaluation of the effects of cyclosporine on hemostasis and platelet function using viscoelastometry, point-of-care platelet function analysis and flow cytometric markers of platelet activation, and of cyclosporine, dexamethasone, dantrolene and other newer immunosuppressive agents on the immune system using flow cytometric and PCR analysis of markers of T-cell function.
+Particular areas of research in these fields include evaluation of platelet numbers and function in both dogs and cats, methods of bone marrow collection, feline blood types, transfusion medicine, the genotypic and phenotypic characterization of red blood cell thiopurine methyltransferase enzyme activity in dogs receiving azathioprine and evaluation of the effects of cyclosporine on hemostasis and platelet function using viscoelastometry, point-of-care platelet function analysis and flow cytometric markers of platelet activation, and of cyclosporine, dexamethasone, dantrolene, mycophenolate and other newer immunosuppressive agents on the immune system using tools such as flow cytometric and PCR analysis of markers of T-cell function.